Deatrin/dotfiles/readme.md

   - [overlays](overlays) (Custom overlays)
   - [pkgs](pkgs) (Custom packages used for things not found in nixpkgs)
   - [wallpapers](wallpapers) (Stores my default wallpaper)

+## Referances

+- Not gonna lie most of this was made possible by stumbling on [billimek's](https://github.com/billimek/dotfiles/tree/master) dotfiles while I was trying to figure out how to get [nvf](https://github.com/NotAShelf/nvf) to work with nix darwin
+- Shoutouts to code search on github wayyyyy better than any google seach to find examples
+- Nix is a rabbit hole once I found I could merge both nixOS and nix-darwin files this was the outcome